 Today, we want to take a look at the current state of iPhone 7 Plus and iPhone 7 problems.
 We also want to make sure that you’re prepared for the future, just in case you run into an issue with your iPhone 7 or iPhone 7 Plus.

-This roundup offers a look at the issues themselves and some steps to take if you do happen to run into an problem with your device.
+This roundup offers a look at the issues themselves and some steps to take if you do happen to run into a problem with your device.

 iPhone 7 Problems

-Early iPhone 7 problems were centered around iCloud Restore and activation issues.
-These were the same issues that affected the iPhone 6s and iPhone 6s Plus at launch last year.
+The earliest iPhone 7 problems centered around iCloud Restore and Activation issues.
+These were the same issues that affected the iPhone 6s and iPhone 6s Plus at launch.

 iPhone 7 and iPhone 7 Plus problems go beyond iCloud Restore and activation issues.
-We’re also seeing complaints a variety of other issues.
+We’re also seeing complaints a variety of other bugs.